![]() |

 The two switch lines in this category that are appropriately weighted for switch rods are the Rio Switch and the Airflo Speydicator.
 Both have been designed to throw long leaders, split shot and dual fly setups.
 They each provide easy mending for drag-free drifts.
 Although they will both roll cast extremely well, the Speydicator is an easier two handed line and it will even handle some light tips for swing fishing, although this is not its best application.
 When looking for the right line weight, stick to the box line weight for the Speydicator (They are weighted for Switch Rods).
 If looking at the Rio Switch, go on the heavier end, especially if your rod is moderately fast.

 So far we have mostly talked about water loaded casting.
 This is exactly what a spey cast is – really it is a glorified, two handed roll cast.
 The Short Skagit, Scandi and Rage lines will spey cast the best.
 However, for strictly one hand roll casting, all these lines will work (Scandi, Rage – not so much).
 The Rio Switch and Speydicator are great roll-casting lines which is really most effective when casting a bunch of junk for drift fishing.
-Another great roll-casting line for this purpose is the Rio Indicator.
-However, I would recommend sizing up 2-3 line sizes depending on the rod.
+Another great roll-casting line for this purpose is the Rio Indicator II.
+However, I would recommend sizing up 3 line sizes depending on the rod.
 This sizing up is pretty much standard SOP when outfitting a single hand line to a switch rod.
-If you are a load caster who often fishes in tight casting quarters, then go up 3 line sizes.

 So for lining switch rods with a short Skagit Head (Rio Skagit Short, Airflo Skagit Switch):